 The LMM's confirmed that the oddball cycles led to significantly higher ratings of perception compared to baseline cycles of the stimulation in the high oddball condition.
-Additionally, this was the only stimulation that was consistently on average perceived as painful (i.e. VAS rating ≥5).
-On the contrary, in the low oddball condition, the oddball cycles were not perceived significantly differently from the baseline cycles of the stimulation.
-This might be due to the oddball stimulation not being salient enough to "stand out" from its environment.
+Additionally, this was the only stimulation that was on average perceived as painful (i.e. VAS rating ≥5).
+On the contrary, in the low oddball condition, the oddball cycles were not perceived significantly different from the baseline cycles of the stimulation.
 Thus, hypothesis 1 could only be confirmed for the high oddball condition.